 Teledyne e2v releases 1.5 Megapixel version of Optimom, a turnkey optical module for quick and easy development of vision systems

-/EIN News/ -- GRENOBLE, France, Feb.
-28, 2023 (GLOBE NEWSWIRE) -- Teledyne e2v, a part of Teledyne Technologies [NYSE: TDY], announces the release of Optimom 1.5M, the latest member of the Optimom™ family, a new range of turnkey optical modules that can be instantly integrated into vision systems.
+GRENOBLE, France, Feb.
+28, 2023 (GLOBE NEWSWIRE) -- Teledyne e2v, a part of Teledyne Technologies TDY, announces the release of Optimom 1.5M, the latest member of the Optimom™ family, a new range of turnkey optical modules that can be instantly integrated into vision systems.

 Optimom 1.5M is a complete board-level vision extension made to accelerate development time, reduce R&D investment, and scale down manufacturing costs for embedded vision and AI vision solutions.
 It comprises of a proprietary image sensor, a tiny 25mm square board with lens mount, and optional lens in various options.